-Under the IC Act, independent contractors are able to seek relief if they perform work on terms that are ‘unfair’ or ‘harsh’.
+Under the, independent contractors are able to seek relief if they perform work on terms that are ‘unfair’ or ‘harsh’.
 An independent contractor also may be eligible to access remedies under the Commonwealth unfair contracts system.
 To be eligible, you need to be covered by the IC Act.

 In deciding whether a contract is unfair or harsh, the courts will only take into account:

 - the terms of the contract when it was made